thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ### Exercise

-Write an SQL command that displays the follow rows.
+Write an SQL command that displays the following rows.

 ```
        title        |      released_at       | score |     actor_name     |           role